ContiPaolo/academic-website/content/authors/admin/_index.md

    url: https://www.polimi.it/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include reduced order modeling, multi-fidelity, ...
+bio: My research interests include scientific machine learning, multi-fidelity and reduced-order modeling.

 # Interests to show in About widget
 interests: